LiXinran6/TCDA/README.md

 The datasets used in this work are located in the data/ directory.

 ## Citation
-If you find this work or code useful for your research, please consider citing our IJCAI 2026 paper.The formal citation format will be updated once the official conference proceedings are published.
+If you find this work or code useful for your research, please consider citing our IJCAI 2026 paper.
+The formal citation format will be updated once the official conference proceedings are published.